mv5/dogwalker-demo/README.md

-A dogwalker app where users can register, submit their details, and see other users details
+A dogwalker app where users can register, submit their details, and see other users details on an interactive google map

 check out the [Demo](https://dog-walker-map-1539001346416.firebaseapp.com/)